nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   + Cons: Extra memory space is needed.

 **The reason to make the current choice:**
-There is no need for objects to be stored separately given current user stories.
+There is no need for objects to be stored separately given current user stories and functionality required.

 <a name="search-dish"></a>